cfernandezlab/Category-Specific-Keypoints/README.md

 ## Datasets
 We use the file ``data/create_datasets.py`` to prepare the input data.
+You can access to our data [here](https://drive.google.com/drive/folders/1cydRB1IyY0AimAaZvLyYcRpY0zWk3WTq?usp=sharing).
+(More coming soon)
+Check Data folder structure section.

-We refer to the official websites to download the different datasets:
+We also refer to the official websites to download the original datasets:

 - [ShapeNet](https://shapenet.cs.stanford.edu/iccv17/)
 - [ModelNet10](https://modelnet.cs.princeton.edu/) *